Researchers use Clemson football memories to tackle dementia

 The residents quickly established traditions of their own.
 One talented resident insisted on beginning each session by leading the group with patriotic music that she would deliver via harmonica.
 Mini cornhole tournaments became a necessity to close out each session.

 Hooker and Walker led sessions with residents based on the protocols developed by the research team.
-Sam Blackman of Clemson Athletics and the staff of the university’s special collections archives collected everything from football programs and ticket stubs to replicas of Howard’s Rock so the residents were always presented with materials that were authentic and uniquely Clemson.
+Clemson Athletics and the university’s special collections archives collected everything from football programs and ticket stubs to replicas of Howard’s Rock so the residents were always presented with materials that were authentic and uniquely Clemson.

 The researchers quickly found that residents were less inclined to discuss specific games or game-related activities.
 They instead used these topics as launching pads to memories of social experiences that existed in Clemson football’s orbit.